LimeChain/gosemble-research/docs/2-go-to-wasm.md

 ## 2.2.
 Translating Go's language capabilities to WebAssembly MVP

 It is important to see how well the language features of Go translate to WebAssembly, it's limitations and upcoming proposals that might help to overcome them.
 More specifically, the capabilities offered by WebAssembly MVP, targeted by Polkadot.
 WebAssembly is low level bytecode instruction format for typed stack-based virtual machine, that uses little-endian byte order when translating between values and bytes.
 Incorporates harvard architecture - the program state is separate from the instructions, with implicit stack that can't be accessed, only the untrusted memory.
 It has single, contiguous, byte-addressable default linear memory, accessed by all memory operators, spanning from offset 0 and extending up to a varying memory size.
-It can either be imported or defined internally inside the module, but eiither way, after import or definition, there is no difference when accessing it.
+It can either be imported or defined internally inside the module, but either way, after import or definition, there is no difference when accessing it.

 ### 2.2.1.
 Limitations

 * the linear memory is great for languages with manual, reference counting or ownership memory model, but GC-managed memory requires a bit more work to port it.
-Since WebAssembly has no stack introspection to scan the roots on the stack, it requires to use mirrored shadow stack in the linear memory, pushed/poped along with the machine stack, which makes it less efficient.
+Since WebAssembly has no stack introspection to scan the roots on the stack, it requires to use mirrored shadow stack in the linear memory, pushed/popped along with the machine stack, which makes it less efficient.
 * the linear memory can be resized, but only upward (`grow_memory`, `memory.grow`).

 ### 2.2.2.
 Proposals

-* [GC proposal](https://github.com/WebAssembly/gc/blob/main/proposals/gc/Overview.md) might be handy to support an automatic memory management, but there are concerns how performant would be [[1]](https://github.com/WebAssembly/gc/issues/59), [[2]](https://github.com/WebAssembly/gc/issues/36).
+* [GC proposal](https://github.com/WebAssembly/gc/blob/main/proposals/gc/Overview.md) might be handy to support an automatic memory management, but there are concerns how performant it will be [[1]](https://github.com/WebAssembly/gc/issues/59), [[2]](https://github.com/WebAssembly/gc/issues/36).
 In addition to that, the Polkadot Runtime supports only WebAssembly MVP currently, also the GC proposal is under development, and it is not yet clear if Polkadot will be able to leverage the GC proposal.
 Potential problems include determinism (is there anything in GC that causes ND?
 Can it be tamed efficiently?) and safety (Is it possible for a host to limit the resource consumption reliably and deterministically?).
 * allow setting protection and creating mappings within the contiguous linear memory.
 * there are only default linear memories, but new memory operators may be added after the MVP which can also access non-default memories.